 At the start of the Civil War, Bradley recruited troops for the Union.
 In October 1861, he received a commission as a lieutenant colonel of the 51st Illinois Infantry Regiment.
 During the spring of 1862 he participated in the capture of New Madrid and Island No. 10 in Missouri and in action against Fort Pillow, Arkansas, and Corinth, Mississippi.
 Bradley commanded operations against guerillas in Decatur, Alabama during the summer.
 In October 1862, he was promoted to colonel of the 51st Illinois Infantry Regiment.
 Bradley commanded a brigade at the Battle of Stone River, as well as at Tullahoma and Chickamauga.
 He was wounded twice at Chickamauga.

 In early 1864, Bradley reenlisted with the 51st Illinois Infantry Regiment for three years.
 He served in the Atlanta Campaign from May to September 1864.
 In July 1864, he was appointed brigadier general of volunteers and participated in numerous battles in the South.
-Bradley was wounded again at Spring Hill, Texas in November, 1864.
+Bradley was wounded again at Spring Hill, Tennessee, in November, 1864.

 After the Civil War Bradley resigned his commission, but in July 1866 he returned to active duty as a Lieutenant Colonel of the 27th Infantry Regiment.
 Bradley moved out west, where he oversaw the construction of Fort C. F. Smith in Montana and participated in the Indian Wars against the Sioux and Cheyenne in Montana, Nebraska and Kansas.
 In May 1868, he married Ione Dewey in Chicago, Illinois.
 They would have two sons together, William and Robert.